 Summary of Use during Lactation

-Evidence from one patient indicates that amounts of metyrapone and its active metabolite in breastmilk are very small and unlikely to adversely affect a breastfed infant.
-Exposure of the infant can be further minimized by avoiding nursing for 2 to 2.5 hours after each dose.
+Evidence from two patients indicate that amounts of metyrapone and its active metabolite in breastmilk are very small and unlikely to adversely affect a breastfed infant.
+Exposure of the infant can be markedly decreased by avoiding nursing for 2 to 2.5 hours after each dose.

 Maternal Levels.
-A woman was taking metyrapone 250 mg orally 4 times daily during pregnancy and postpartum.
+A woman was taking metyrapone 250 mg orally 4 times daily by mouth during pregnancy and postpartum for Cushing's disease.
 At 1 week postpartum, milk samples were obtained before the midday dose and at 1.25, 2.25, 3.25, 4.24 and 5.25 hours after the dose.
-Samples were analyzed for metyrapone and its active metabolite racemic metyrapol.
-Peak milk concentrations of the drug and metabolite occur at 1.25 hours after the dose; by 2.25 hours after the dose, milk levels had dropped by about 75%.
-Half-lives in milk were 3.63 hours for metyrapone and 34 hours for metyrapol, respectively.
-The authors calculated that the combined dose a fully breastfed infant would receive is 9 mcg/kg daily or 0.1% of the weight-adjusted maternal dosage.
+Samples were analyzed for metyrapone and metyrapol.
+Peak milk concentrations of the drug and metabolite occurred at 1.25 hours after the dose; by 2.25 hours after the dose, milk levels had dropped by about 75%.
+Half-lives in milk were 3.63 hours for metyrapone and 34 hours for metyrapol.
+The authors calculated that the combined dosage a fully breastfed infant would receive is 9 mcg/kg daily or 0.1% of the weight-adjusted maternal dosage.